SHIVAMSHARMA7000/engineering-graduate-salary-prediction/README.md

 # 🔄 Prediction Pipeline

-When a user submits the form, the following pipeline is executed:
+When a user submits the form, the following process takes place:

 ```text
 User Input